-Nevertheless, the 2016 Media Ownership Order only moderately loosened the newspaper/broadcast cross-ownership rule concluding that some newspaper/broadcast cross-ownership restrictions continued to be necessary to promote viewpoint diversity.
+Nevertheless, the 2016 Media Ownership Order only moderately loosened the newspaper/broadcast cross-ownership rule, concluding that some newspaper/broadcast cross-ownership restrictions continued to be necessary to promote viewpoint diversity.
 The 2016 Media Ownership Order created a case-by-case waiver standard and adopted other, minor, changes.

-The draft order proposes to eliminate the newspaper/broadcast cross-ownership rule in its entirety, concluding that not only does it not advance localism and competition goals, but that it is no longer necessary to promote viewpoint diversity.
-The draft order also recognizes the potential benefits of cross-ownership to facilitate investment and achieve efficiences that will improve local news gathering.
+The Order on Reconsideration eliminates the newspaper/broadcast cross-ownership rule in its entirety, concluding that it does not advance localism and competition goals, and that it is no longer necessary to promote viewpoint diversity.
+The Order on Reconsideration also recognizes the potential benefits of cross-ownership to facilitate investment and achieve efficiencies that will improve local news gathering.